 Triana becomes the go-to magician for a future incarnation of Team Venture headed by Dean.A Distant Finale to the series will show Dr. Dean Venture, his bodyguard Hank, and resident sorceress Triana Orpheus.
 No bets on whether or not they romantically hook up.

 By the end of the series, OSI and The Guild will become defunct.Both organizations have been weakened over the course of the series.
-The Guild has already experienced two attempted coups (a la Phantom Limb) and their greatest weapon, the ORB, no longer works.
+The Guild already experienced two attempted coups (a la Phantom Limb) and their greatest weapon, the ORB, no longer works.
 OSI, meanwhile, has become corrupt, causing some of their most competent agents to defect and form SPHINX.
 The Venture family, which is symbolically important to both groups, is dying out (since J.J. has no children and the cloning process has damaged Hank and Dean‚Äôs DNA to the point where they can no longer produce any viable heirs).
-Quite possibly, many of the big names of the series (Henry Killinger, The Sovereign/ David Bowie, Hunter Gathers, The Master, etc.) have been actively working to achieve this end and all the events of the series are actually part of a Xanatos Roulette.
+Many of the big names of the series (Henry Killinger, The Sovereign/ David Bowie, Hunter Gathers, The Master, etc.) have been actively working to achieve and orcastrated the entire series to this end.

 The Monarch is a clone of Dr. VentureSo far we have zero info concerning The Monarch's birth parents, also The Monarch and Dr. Venture does share some similarities in terms of personality.
 Who is to say that Jonas didn't create a clone of his son just incase Rusty doesn't make it.
 Jonas Venture probably abandoned The Monarch for some reason and The Monarch was raised by the Monarch Butterflies instead.
 The resentment The Monarch has over Rusty could be due to abandonment issues he suffered from Jonas.